-However there are different types of annuities (as well as complete alternatives to them).
-So what options do you have when securing a decent retirement income?
+However, there are different types of annuities (as well as complete alternatives to them).
+So: what options do you have when securing a decent retirement income?

-Ok, so this isn’t a retirement option as such – but it is a very real alternative that shouldn’t be dismissed out of hand.
+This isn’t a retirement option as such – but it is a very real alternative that shouldn’t be dismissed out of hand.
 There are a number of benefits: